gabomartini/Azure-Monitor-and-Alerts/README.md

 Description	Suppress notifications during planned maintenance.

 8. Select Review + create to validate your input, then select Create.

-Task 6: Use Azure Monitor log queries
+## Task 5: Use Azure Monitor log queries.
 In this task, you will use Azure Monitor to query the data captured from the virtual machine.

 1. In the Azure portal, search for and select Monitor blade, click Logs.
 2. If necessary close the splash screen.
 3. Select a scope, your Resource group, AZ-104-Module11 then select Apply.